CMiscov8/Starter/README.md

 # Starter
 Personalized Home Page

-Pretty basic, but there it is...
+Pretty basic, but learning more all the time...